araitatsuya/Lucy/README.md

     python Lucy_Encoding.py

-You can also decode a hidden message.
+You can also decode a hidden message from Lucy_Encoded.jpg.

 input: Lucy_Encoded.jpg